-Pre-examination of construction materials, submission to the authorities, isolation of working sites, use of inhalation protection equipment, storage of working records, health check-ups, etc.
+Pre-examination of construction materials, notification to the authorities, isolation of working sites, use of respiratory protective equipment, keeping working records, health check-ups, etc.

 Response to anxiety of the people

 - 3. Health management of resignees (Personal Health Record System in accordance with the Industrial Safety and Health Act) - Personal Health Record is issued for those who have been engaged in handling asbestos for a certain period (Health check-ups by the government's burden (every 6 months)) - 4.
 Disclosure of information on workplaces, etc. where workers certified as being afflicted with asbestos exposition belonged